1935 Auckland Rugby League season

 The 1935 Auckland Rugby League season was its 27th.
-The senior championship was again won by the Richmond Rovers who had won their first ever Fox Memorial title the previous season.
-They were level with Mount Albert after 12 matches and the two teams played off for the championship with Richmond winning 14–9.
-Despite their loss this was a significant achievement by Mount Albert who were in their first ever season in the senior first grade.
+The senior championship was again won by the Richmond Rovers who won their first Fox Memorial title the previous season.
+They were level with Mount Albert after 12 matches and they played off with Richmond winning 14–9.
+Despite their loss this was a significant achievement by Mount Albert who were in their first season in the senior first grade.

-Newton Rangers who were in the middle of a revival after several poor seasons won the Roope Rooster trophy for the third time in their history with a 10-8 win over Richmond.
-They had previously won it in 1919 and 1920.
+Newton Rangers who were in a revival after several poor seasons won the Roope Rooster trophy for the third time in their history with a 10–8 win over Richmond.
+They previously won it in 1919 and 1920.
 This qualified them to play against Richmond in the Stormont Shield match.
-They lost 26-15 to hand Richmond their second straight Stormont Shield title.
-Ponsonby United won the Phelan Shield for teams who had been eliminated after the first round of the Roope Rooster with an 11-8 win over Mount Albert.
+They lost 26–15 to hand Richmond their second straight Stormont Shield title.
+Ponsonby United won the Phelan Shield for teams who had been eliminated after the first round of the Roope Rooster with an 11–8 win over Mount Albert.
 Marist Old Boys won the reserve grade competition (Norton Cup) after defeating Richmond Rovers in the final by 3 points to 0.
 They also won the Stallard Cup when they won the knockout competition which also involved some of the Senior B teams.
 Mount Albert won the Thistle Cup by scoring the most competition points in the second round of the Fox Memorial competition.
 Robert Morrissey of Mount Albert won the champion goal kicker award after he kicked 37 goals in the Fox Memorial and Roope Rooster competitions.

 The reinstated Senior B competition (Sharman Cup) was won by Otahuhu with an 8 win, 1 loss record with Papakura second with 7 wins and 2 losses.
 Left trailing well behind was Point Chevalier, and Waiuku with a single win and 7 losses each.
 At the end of the season the newly formed Green Lane senior side joined these 4 sides in the Senior B knockout competition.
 They performed well losing narrowly to Papakura and Point Chevalier, and defeating Waiuku to finish 4th of the 5 sides.
 The knockout competition was won by Papakura.
-This competition was followed by the Walmsley Shield matches which Papakura won 6-2 over Green Lane in the final.
+This competition was followed by the Walmsley Shield matches which Papakura won 6–2 over Green Lane in the final.

 The representative season was marked by the clash between Auckland and Australia who were touring New Zealand for the first time in 16 years.
-Auckland went down in an entertaining match 8-16.
+Auckland went down in an entertaining match 8–16.
 There were several trial matches played as the selectors looked to find the best possible XIII's to represent both Auckland and the North Island.
 Auckland also went on a brief 'Southern' tour where they had wins over Wellington and Canterbury.
-The representative season was finished with an Auckland Province loss to Australia 18-36.
+The representative season was finished with an Auckland Province loss to Australia 18–36.